๐Ÿ‘ฉโ€๐ŸŒพGreat Discoveries in Archaeology

 Artifacts

-• Portable, human-made objects—tools, pottery, jewelry, and weapons that can be removed from their original location
+• Portable, human-made objects like tools, pottery, jewelry, and weapons that can be removed from their original location

-• Typological analysis allows archaeologists to establish chronologies and trace cultural connections across sites and regions
+• Typological analysis allows archaeologists to establish chronologies and trace cultural connections across sites and regions.
+By sorting artifacts into types based on shared traits (shape, material, decoration), you can track how styles changed over time and spread across space.

-• Manufacturing techniques reveal technological knowledge, trade networks, and social organization (a bronze sword implies metallurgical expertise and resource access)
+• Manufacturing techniques reveal technological knowledge, trade networks, and social organization.
+A bronze sword, for example, implies metallurgical expertise and access to tin and copper, which may have required long-distance trade.

 Rock Art and Petroglyphs

-• Cultural expression offers rare glimpses into belief systems, cosmology, and communication practices that don't survive in other material forms
+• Cultural expression through rock art offers rare glimpses into belief systems, cosmology, and communication practices that don't survive in other material forms

 Spatial Evidence: How People Organized Their World